 Till The World Ends - charted #32 June 1975

-In 1975, however, the rigors of non-stop roadwork caught up with the group.
-"We became disenchanted," Wells would later say, "We just quietly backed out of the picture.
+By 1975 however, the rigors of non-stop roadwork caught up with the group.
+"We became disenchanted," Wells would later say.
+"We just quietly backed out of the picture.
 We have always had a sort of verbal agreement that we were never going to exploit the public for our own gain.
-We are not going to do four or five 'farewell tours' just to rake in the money.
+We are not going to do four or five farewell tours just to rake in the money.
 We had come on the scene quietly and we were going to leave the same way, with dignity."
-Of the original 7 musicians, only Negron, Wells and Greenspoon performed for the final performance.
+Of the original seven musicians, only Negron, Wells and Greenspoon performed for the final show in Los Angeles on July 26th, 1976.

-As of 2012, Three Dog Night still had a heavy touring schedule across the United States with founding members Wells, Hutton, Greenspoon and Allsup, along with longtime members Paul Kingery and Pat Bautz.
-Chuck Negron also had a busy year on tap with The Negron Band and Blood, Sweat And Tears.
+As of 2013, 2014 and into 2015, Three Dog Night still had a heavy touring schedule across the United States with founding members Wells, Hutton, Greenspoon and Allsup, along with longtime members Paul Kingery and Pat Bautz.
+Chuck Negron continued his solo career, touring with The Negron Band and Blood, Sweat And Tears in 2012.
+For 2013 and 2014, he was booked with Mark Volman and Howard Kaylan's Happy Together tour.
+For 2015, shows were scheduled across the United States with Gary Lewis And The Playboys, Tommy James, Jay And The Americans as well as several solo dates.
+For 2016 he was back with Happy Together.

 Special thanks to Cory Wells for his assistance with the accuracy of this biography

-Be sure to read Gary James' Interview With Jimmy Greenspoon
+Be sure to read Gary James' interviews with Chuck Negron and Jimmy Greenspoon